 The University of Chicago is a community of scholars dedicated to research, academic excellence, and the pursuit and cultivation of learning.
 Members of the University community cannot thrive unless each is accepted as an autonomous individual and is treated without regard to characteristics irrelevant to participation in the life of the University.
 Freedom of expression is vital to our shared goal of the pursuit of knowledge and should not be restricted by a multitude of rules.
 At the same time, unlawful discrimination, including harassment, compromises the integrity of the University.
-It is the intention of the University to take necessary action to prevent, correct, and, where indicated, discipline unlawful discrimination.
+The University is committed to taking necessary action to prevent, correct, and, where indicated, discipline unlawful discrimination.

-Sexual misconduct violates the law and the standards of our community, is unacceptable at the University of Chicago, and may constitute a form of discrimination.
-Experiencing sexual misconduct can be devastating to the person who experiences it directly and can adversely impact family, friends, and the larger community.
+Sexual misconduct may violate the law, does violate the standards of our community, and is unacceptable at the University of Chicago.
+Sexual misconduct can be devastating to the person who experiences it directly and can adversely impact family, friends, and the larger community.
 Regardless of the definitions provided below, people who believe they have experienced any sexual misconduct are encouraged to report the incident and to seek medical care and support as soon as possible.

-\Sexual misconduct includes sexual harassment, sexual assault, domestic violence, dating violence, and stalking
+Sexual misconduct includes but is not limited to sexual harassment, sexual assault, domestic violence, dating violence, and stalking.